hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 Parameter            | Description
 ---------------------|------------
 `:organization_name` | The name of the organization to delete a module from.
-The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.
+The organization must already exist, and the token authenticating the API request must belong to the "owners" team or a member of the "owners" team.  <!-- permissions -->
 `:name`              | The module name that the deletion will affect.
 `:provider`          | If specified, the provider for the module that the deletion will affect.
 `:version`           | If specified, the version for the module and provider that will be deleted.